bazyleu/UniState/README.md

     // Use this registration for transitions to base/abstract class.
     // For example: Transition.GoTo<FooStateBase>()
     builder.RegisterAbstractState<FooStateBase, FooState>();

+    // Singleton version of states, not recommended in general use, but can be handy in some cases builder.RegisterStateMachine<BarStateMachine>(Lifetime.Singleton);
+    builder.RegisterAbstractStateMachine<FooStateMachineBase, FooStateMachine>(Lifetime.Singleton);
+    builder.RegisterState<BarState>(Lifetime.Singleton);
+    builder.RegisterAbstractState<FooStateBase, FooState>(Lifetime.Singleton);
 }
 ```
 You can always skip the extensions and register directly if you need custom behavior.